Albrecht von Wallenstein: Chronic illness

 Wallenstein began to suffer joint inflammation in the feet in 1620.
 It was believed to be a case of gout, or by excessive drinking.
 His condition deteriorated rapidly.

 In November 1629 he became so ill that he lay down for weeks.
-In March 1630 he traveled to Karlovy Vary (Karlsbad) to seek relief.
+In March 1630 he travelled to Karlovy Vary (Karlsbad) to seek relief.
 He found it difficult to walk.
 At the Battle of Lützen in November 1632, he mounted his horse in extreme pain.
 Half a year later he was no longer able to ride.
 On his flight to Eger in 1634 he had to be moved around in a wagon or lying in a transport litter.

 In the 1970s the skeleton of Wallenstein was examined.
 The inner core of the leg bones showed abnormal changes that suggest terminal syphilis.

 Legacy

-The Czech National Museum produced a large exhibition about Wallenstein at the Wallenstein Palace in Prague (current seat of Senate) from 15 November 2007 to 15 February 2008.
-He is also the subject of Calderón de la Barca's play El prodigio de alemania and Schiller's play trilogy Wallenstein.
+Contemporaries

+Shortly after Wallenstein's assassination, several plays, poems and newspapers appeared, as well as a large number of pamphlets describing his life and death.
+Most of these early adaptations are completely unknown today and have often been lost.